 Except on the issue of safety, Managua is an ultimate destination for budget travelers.
-The cost of transportation, food and hotels are extremely economically friendly.
-High end restaurants in the city do not charge tourists a leg and an arm like other European cities do and you can expect to save much during your holiday vacation.
-Additionally, there is also quite a wide range of tourist attractions that could also be of interest to you such as the Catedral de Managua and Palacaio Nacional.
+The cost of transportation, food, and hotels are extremely economically friendly.
+High-end restaurants in the city do not charge tourists a leg and an arm like other European cities do and you can expect to save much during your holiday vacation.
+Additionally, there is also quite a wide range of tourist attractions that could also be of interest to you such as the Catedral de Managua and Palacio Nacional.
 Country’s old Palace has been converted to a museum and holds some very beautiful cultural and arts exhibits.
-Rotonda Ruben Dario, Tiscapa Lagoon and Huellas de Acahualinca are also other attractions that will keep you busy as well.
+Rotonda Ruben Dario, Tiscapa Lagoon, and Huellas de Acahualinca are also other attractions that will keep you busy as well.

 The New Cathedral in Managua city is a catholic church that is very fascinating with mosque like roofs.
 The Parque de la Paz monument is used as a commemoration of the Peace that the country enjoys.
 If you like gambling, casinos in Managua will give you a great treat as there are many small and large casinos distributed all over the city.
 In fact, casinos have largely been blamed for the insecurity experienced in the city alongside the drug issue.
 You can also play billiards as there are several great pool places in the city where you can also get some great snacks.
 There are several theatres in Managua where you can catch some great Latin American movies.
 However, above everything else, watch your security as outsiders and tourists are often targeted by criminals.